Arisch24/Employee-Evaluation/README.md

 # Employee-Evaluation
-Employee Management and Evaluation System in Bash
+> Employee Management and Evaluation System in Bash

+---

 ## Installation
 To run the program you need to have Linux or Git Bash installed on your machine.

+---

 ## Usage
-To use the program you need to navigate to the directory where the folders are in.
+1. To use the program you need to navigate to the directory where the folders are in.
-The first file to run is the "Performance_Evaluation_Management.sh".
+2. The first file to run is the **Performance_Evaluation_Management.sh**
-Tip: Use "./Performance_Evaluation_Management.sh" command to run the file
+> Tip: Use **./Performance_Evaluation_Management.sh** command to run the file

+---

 ## Output
-The output for all the employee details are in the file name employee.txt The output for all the PE criteria details are in the file name PEcriteria.txt The output for each employee details with their rating will be in a file name "employeeID.PE.year"
+The output for all the employee details are in the file name employee.txt The output for all the PE criteria details are in the file name **PEcriteria.txt** The output for each employee details with their rating will be in a file name **employeeID.PE.yea**

+---

 ## Testing
-testing has been done thrice thus no bugs has been found for now but your contribution is more than welcome.
+Testing has been done thrice thus no bugs has been found for now but your contribution is more than welcome.
+* [X] Test 1
+* [X] Test 2
+* [X] Test 3
+---

 ## License
 GNU General Public License 2021